Download high-resolution image Look inside

 © Nye Taylor

-ASTRA TAYLOR is a writer, documentarian, and co-founder of the Debt Collective, a union of debtors.
-She is the author of The Age of Insecurity: Coming Together as Things Fall Apart, Democracy May Not Exist But We'll Miss It When It is Gone, and The People's Platform (winner of the American Book Award), among other titles, and the director of What Is Democracy? and other films.
-Her writing has appeared in The New Yorker, The New York Times, n+I, The Baffler, and elsewhere and she is an advisor to Lux Magazine and on the editorial board of Hammer & Hope.
-A former touring member of the band Neutral Milk Hotel, she was the 2023 CBC Massey Lecturer.
+ASTRA TAYLOR is cofounder of the Debt Collective, a union of debtors.
+She is the director of numerous documentaries and the author of The Age of Insecurity: Coming Together as Things Fall Apart, Democracy May Not Exist But We’ll Miss It When It’s Gone, and The People’s Platform (winner of an American Book Award), among other works.
+Her writing has appeared in periodicals including The New Yorker, The New York Times, n+1, and The Baffler.
+She is an advisor to Lux Magazine and is on the editorial board of Hammer & Hope.
+She was the 2023 CBC Massey Lecturer.
 View titles by Astra Taylor